Which packaging method is recommended for fibers and textiles in crime scene processing?

 Enhance your knowledge for the Maine Criminal Justice Academy Test.
 Utilize flashcards and multiple choice questions with detailed explanations to ace your exam!

 The recommended packaging method for fibers and textiles in crime scene processing is the druggist fold or coin envelope.
-This method is employed primarily because it allows for proper preservation and minimizes the risk of contamination or degradation of the evidence.
-The druggist fold is a secure and compact way to package small pieces of textiles or fibers while preventing them from being crushed or damaged.
+This method is advantageous because it minimizes the risk of contamination and damage to evidence.
+Fibers and textiles can easily become entangled or lost if not properly handled, and the druggist fold provides a secure way to manage these delicate pieces of evidence without altering their condition.

 Subscribe